Princess Elisabeth of Luxembourg (1901–1950): Family

-Born into the Nassau-Weilburg branch of the House of Nassau, Elisabeth was the fifth-eldest daughter and child of William IV, Grand Duke of Luxembourg, and his wife, Infanta Marie Anne of Portugal, the fifth child and second-youngest daughter of the deposed King Miguel of Portugal and his wife, Princess Adelaide of Löwenstein-Wertheim-Rosenberg.
+Elisabeth was a member of the House of Nassau-Weilburg, a branch of the House of Nassau.
+She was the fifth daughter of William IV, Grand Duke of Luxembourg, and his consort, Infanta Marie Anne of Portugal.
+Through her mother, she was a granddaughter of the deposed King Miguel I of Portugal and Princess Adelaide of Löwenstein-Wertheim-Rosenberg.

-Two of Elisabeth's elder sisters reigned as sovereign Grand Duchess of Luxembourg and titular Duchess of Nassau: Marie-Adélaïde and Charlotte.
+Two of Elisabeth's elder sisters reigned as the sovereign Grand Duchess of Luxembourg: Marie-Adélaïde, who abdicated in 1919, and Charlotte, who reigned until 1964.
+Her other siblings included Princesses Hilda, Antonia, and Sophie.

 Marriage and issue

-Elisabeth married Prince Ludwig Philipp of Thurn and Taxis, fourth child and son of Albert, 8th Prince of Thurn and Taxis, and his wife, Archduchess Margarethe Klementine of Austria, on 14 November 1922 in Hohenburg, Bavaria.
-By virtue of marriage, she became a member of the main branch of the German House of Thurn und Taxis.
+On 14 November 1922, Elisabeth married Prince Ludwig Philipp of Thurn and Taxis at Hohenburg, Bavaria.
+Prince Ludwig Philipp was the fourth child of Albert, 8th Prince of Thurn and Taxis, and Archduchess Margarethe Klementine of Austria.
+This union integrated her into the princely German House of Thurn und Taxis.

-Elisabeth and Ludwig had two children, five grandchildren, sixteen great-grandchildren, and three great-great-grandchildren:
+The couple had two children and a lineage that extends to several generations: